 - I have a garage permit, how do I return my RFID unit?

-- RFID units can be returned to PTS office, dropped off at garage cashier booths, or mailed to us.
+- RFID units can be returned to PTS office, dropped off at one of our drop boxes located at Highland, Sixth Street and South Stadium Garage, or mailed to us.
 We recommend obtaining a return receipt for your personal records and keeping it for six months.

 Permit holders not renewing for the following permit year and graduating students need to return RFID units by end of August.
 For units mailed, we suggest obtaining tracking information.
 RFID units should be placed in a cardboard or bubble-pack mailer to prevent them from tearing the envelope and getting lost when processing through the mail system.

 Permits may be mailed to:

 Attn: Customer Relations

 Tucson, AZ 85721

 - I will only need my permit for half the year.
 Can I get a refund?

 Yes.
 Because permits are prorated monthly, the refund amount may vary depending on when the permit was purchased.
 Please contact Customer Relations for further assistance: PTS-ParkingInformation@email.arizona.edu.

 - Why can't I get a full refund?